zjc17/exif-web/README.md

 ## Future

 - [ ] Support read image on local filesystem
-- [ ] a simple web ui as live demo
+- [ ] A simple web ui as live demo
-- [ ] a simple build in k/v caching system to prevent duplication of parsing
+- [ ] A simple built-in k/v caching system to prevent duplication of parsing

 ## Credit